 Emergency closing alerts will be sent via text message to students, faculty, and staff who have accurate cell phone numbers registered in the Self-Serive Center.
 Independent of text alerts on cell phones, all currently registered students and active employees will automatically receive emergency notifications through their official University email.

 Local radio and television stations provide limited information and do not offer the complete advisory available on the University's website and main telephone number as described above.
 In addition, area radio stations now limit the amount of airtime devoted to announcing weather-related closings and may not be reading the complete list when you are listening.
-The University provides information to radio stations WTIC (1080 AM/96.5 FM), WRCH (100.5 FM), and WWUH (91.3 FM) and to Hartford's network TV affiliates (WFSB 3, WTNH 8, WVIT 30, WTIC 61).
-Please follow up on any announcements on TV or radio by checking the University's website or by calling 860.768.4100.
+While the University provides information to area radio stations and network TV affiliates (WFSB 3, WTNH 8, WVIT 30, WTIC 61), we urge you to follow up on any announcements you see on TV or hear on radio by checking the University's website or by calling 860.768.4100.

 Under most circumstances, the University will open 30 minutes prior to the next scheduled class.
 Faculty and staff are not to arrive on campus prior to this announced opening time.